Frankie Yankovic

 Frank John Yankovic (July 28, 1915 – October 14, 1998) was an American accordion player and polka musician.
 Known as "America's Polka King", Yankovic was considered the premier artist to play in the Slovenian style during his long career.
-He was not related to fellow accordionist and song parodist "Weird Al" Yankovic, although the two collaborated.
+He was not related to fellow accordionist "Weird Al" Yankovic, although the two collaborated.

 Background

-Yankovic was born to Slovene immigrant parents: Andrew Yankovic (Andreas Jankovič, 1879–1949) from Kal and Rose T. Yankovic (née Theresia Mele, 1886–1968) from Cerknica, who married in 1910.
+Yankovic was born in Davis (West Virginia) to Slovene immigrant parents: Andrew Yankovic (Andrej Jankovič, 1879–1949) from Kal and Rose T. Yankovic (née Terezija Mele, 1886–1968) from Cerknica, who married in 1910.
 Yankovic was raised in the Collinwood neighborhood on Cleveland's East Side.
-He released over 200 recordings in his career.
+He recorded over 200 songs and sold over 30 million records in his career.
 In 1986, he was awarded the first-ever Grammy in the Best Polka Recording category.
 He rarely strayed from Slovenian-style polka, but did record with country guitarist Chet Atkins and pop singer Don Everly.
 He also recorded a version of the "Too Fat Polka" with comedian Drew Carey.